Shadowtail117/ATCBot/README.md

 `token.txt` is where you should put the bot's token, which you should have gotten from the Discord developer portal.
 This is done not only so that I don't doxx my own bot but also so other people can use their own bots to host ATCBot's code.
 You must set `token.txt` before running the bot otherwise it will either close after realizing it has been duped, or crash because of a malformed token.

 Unless you are confident enough to edit `config.cfg` yourself, you should change all public configuration variables using the in-built slash commands after running the bot.
 The configuration will automatically save if you have not specified not to, and you exit using the `shutdown` command.
 Closing it via the console window will not save the config.

+### SteamKit

+ATCBot uses SteamKit to fetch lobby information.
+Upon setting the bot's token above, running it a second time will generate a `steam.json` in the same `Config` folder.
+In this, input a Steam account's username and password (2FA is not recommended).
+The bot will use these credentials to log into the account to fetch the lobby information.

+While it may seem obvious, the account must own VTOL VR and Jetborne Racing to work correctly!

+**Note: This configuration file is stored locally on the system and is not uploaded anywhere or used anywhere other than for the purposes of fetching lobby information.
+I cannot see your username or password and don't want to anyway.**

 ### Monitoring